kenziebottoms/nss-back-01-foundations/exercises/README.md

 # Node.js Orientation Exercises

 This is a suggested order for completing the exercises in orientation.
+Copied from [this repo](https://github.com/nashville-software-school/bangazon-corp/tree/master/orientation/resources).

 The `challenges` folder contains some optional extra brain-burning you can tackle at any time, when you feel ready.
 Do them solo, or grab a teammate or two and dive in.
 The calendar exercise is an especially good one to try with a group.